MikroElektronika/mikrosdk_click_v2/clicks/dcmotor12/README.md

 ## Example Description

-> This example demonstrates the use of DC Motor 12 click board by controlling the speed
+> This example demonstrates the use of DC Motor 12 Click board by controlling the speed
 > of DC motor over PWM duty cycle as well as displaying the motor current consumption.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c